-- 1. Recalculation of Specified Indicators as included in Group support source data file (test in the Report). - 3.
-On sample basis, defined at minimum one company from Czech Republic and Slovakia, companies to the underlying documentation. - 4.
-For economic and financial data that consist of Total Sales and Income tax paid as of the Company's 2020 Annual Report.
+- 1. Recalculation of Specified Indicators as included in Group support source data file (test of mathematical accuracy of the data collected from individual entities and summarized in the Report). - 2.
+Comparison of the methodology used for calculating the Specified Indicators presented in the Report to relevant guidance of GRI Standards: Core option as defined for such indicators including the GRI reporting limitations stated in the Report on pages 23, 24. - 3.
+On sample basis, defined at minimum one company from Czech Republic and Slovakia, compare that data provided by individual companies of the Group were properly transferred to the Group support source data file and compare the values reported by the companies to the underlying documentation. - 4.
+For economic and financial data that consist of Total Sales and Income tax paid as of 31 December 2020 and for the year then ended as presented on the pages 1, 9, 34 and 40 in the Report, marked with ("\") (hereinafter "Selected Financial data") reconcile to the Company's consolidated financial statements as of 31 December 2020 that form part of the Company's 2020 Annual Report.